-- Hours are 8 a.m. until sunset, 365 days a year. - · An entrance fee is required. - All plants, animals and park property are protected.
+- Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required. - All plants, animals and park property are protected.
 Collection, destruction or disturbance is prohibited. - Primitive Group Tent camping is available.
 Contact park office for more information. - Pets are welcome in the park as long as they are on a leash no longer than 6 feet.
-They are permitted in the picnic area, hiking trails and playground but are not allowed on the beach area, in the water or in our primitive campground. - Fishing, swimming and fires are allowed in designated areas only.
-A Florida fishing license may be required. - Become a volunteer.
-Inquire at the ranger station. - Florida's state parks are committed to providing equal access to all facilities and programs.
+They are permitted in the picnic area and hiking trails, but are not allowed on the beach area, playground or in the lake. - Fishing and fires are allowed in designated areas only.
+A Florida fishing license may be required. - To become a volunteer, inquire at the ranger station. - Florida's state parks are committed to providing equal access to all facilities and programs.
 Should you need assistance to enable your participation, please contact the ranger station.